 Q: How do you know the plan is accurate?

-A: The detail on the plan, including a scale, exact measurements, explanations of land holdings and the inclusion of elements such as the poultry yard and cow house (which would not usually be individually listed), indicate that it is a plan of what was there, rather than a design proposal.
+A: The detail on the plan, including a scale, exact measurements, explanations of land holdings and the inclusion of elements such as the poultry yard and cow house (which would not usually be individually listed), indicates that it is a plan of what was there, rather than a design proposal.
 As a detailed plan of the estate it shows how the garden was laid out at the time it was drawn.
 The style of the garden shown on the plan reflects fashionable garden design in the 1720s – by the late 1740s and early 1750s this style of garden was no longer being advocated.

-However, in spring 2016 Historic England made a comprehensive landscape survey using non-invasive techniques such as aerial photography, LiDAR, geophysics, analytical earthwork survey and tree stump identification.
+In spring 2016 Historic England made a comprehensive landscape survey using non-invasive techniques such as aerial photography, LiDAR, geophysics, analytical earthwork survey and tree stump identification.
 When the results were collated they provided significant evidence that the plan was accurate.
 They also showed us areas where archaeological excavation might provide a better understanding of the survival of features shown on the plan and how they were built.Download the landscape survey

 During excavations in March and August 2017, archaeologists discovered evidence for the Ninepin Alley in the exact spot where it is shown on the plan.
-On the plan the playing area shown is about 3 metres by 15 metres, and on the survey you can even see the individual nine pins laid out in a square.
-Although no trace of the alley remains above ground, the excavators found what we think is the surface of the playing area.
+On the plan, the playing area shown is about 3 metres by 15 metres, and on the survey you can even see the individual nine pins laid out in a square.
+Although no trace of the alley remained above ground, the excavators found what we think is the surface of the playing area.
 It had been repaired several times, showing it was well used.